MarkD833/RCBUS-68xxx/code/README.md

 There a few basic commands that the monitor understands as follows:

+## C

+Boots the embedded CP/M-68K v1.3 from the ROM.
+It will check that CP/M and the BIOS are programmed into the ROM first.

+The CP/M68K v1.3 BIOS uses Steve Cousin's SC145 (or SC729) CompactFlash module to provide disk drives for CP/M. Please see the readme in the CP/M-68K code folder for more details.

 ## Dnnnn

 Displays a block of 256 bytes starting at address nnnn.
 The address is in hexaddecimal and can be any address from 0x00000000 to 0xFFFFFFFF.
 Any printable ASCII characters are also displayed to aid in showing text strings etc.